-- 1. Release one to two quarts (1 or 2 liters) of water into the toilet bowl. - Follow the directions on your (RV approved) toilet chemical bottle (customer supplied), by placing the recommended quantity of holding tank chemical into the toilet bowl. - 3.
+- 1. Release one to two quarts (1 or 2 liters) of water into the toilet bowl. - 2.
+Follow the directions on your RV-approved toilet chemical bottle (customer supplied) and put the recommended quantity of holding tank chemical into the toilet bowl. - 3.
 Flush the toilet and allow at least two gallons (8 liters) of water to flow into the holding tank.